Working Americans Are Getting Less Sleep, Especially Those Who Save Our Lives

 "They're sort of burning the candle at both ends for a variety of reasons," he says, including long working hours, lots of extracurricular activities, activities with the kids.

-"We're a very engaged 24-7 society and one of the first activities that gets curtailed is our sleep and many people are just not devoting enough time to sleep at nighttime," he says.
+"We're a very engaged 24/7 society, and one of the first activities that gets curtailed is our sleep, and many people are just not devoting enough time to sleep at nighttime," he says.

 Another factor contributing to sleeplessness, of course, is technology.
-Today's "constant connectivity" leaves little room for rest and relaxation, says researcher Khubchandani.
+Today's "constant connectivity" leaves little room for rest and relaxation, Khubchandani says.

-"It's almost like we're addicted to more information which does not allow your mind to rest and sleep," he says.
-In his neighborhood, for example, he says, he sees people walking around, scrolling on their phones, instead of "just taking a walk after work, forgetting everything."
+"It's almost like we're addicted to more information, which does not allow your mind to rest and sleep," he says.
+In his neighborhood, for example, he says he sees people walking around, scrolling on their phones, instead of "just taking a walk after work, forgetting everything."

-He adds that another reason Americans may be getting less sleep is that they're living longer, often with chronic disease which can be painful and keep them up at night.
+He adds that another reason Americans may be getting less sleep is that they're living longer, often with chronic diseases that can be painful and keep them up at night.

-Khubchandani says people can make lifestyle changes that might help them sleep better.
-Things like a healthy diet, exercise and meditation.
+Khubchandani says people can make lifestyle changes that might help them sleep better — things like a healthy diet, exercise and meditation.
 But, he says, employers also have a role to play and "should use health promotion strategies to ensure that workers who struggle with sleep problems are assisted."
 For example, employers can use education programs to teach employees strategies to deal with stress.

-Psychologist Arnedt says that for individuals with clinical insomnia, the first line intervention is cognitive behavioral therapy which helps patients develop routines and behaviors to help them get to sleep and stay asleep.
+Psychologist Arnedt says that for individuals with clinical insomnia, the first line intervention is cognitive behavioral therapy, which helps patients develop routines and behaviors to help them get to sleep and stay asleep.

-"It's a relatively short-term treatment so most patients can be seen in the course of four to six visits and we have excellent outcomes at the end of that period," he says.
+"It's a relatively short-term treatment, so most patients can be seen in the course of four to six visits, and we have excellent outcomes at the end of that period," he says.

-But for the average worrywart Arnedt suggests a "wind down period before bedtime."
+But for the average worrywart, Arnedt suggests a "wind down period before bedtime."
 This should be done in dim light conditions.
-People should not be on their tablet, smart phone or other electronics that emit light.
+People should not be on their tablet, smartphone or other electronics that emit light.
 They should engage in quiet, relaxing, sedentary activities.
 "Mindfulness meditation is a great activity to engage in prior to going to bed,'' he says.

 "The idea is to prepare your body for bed, get it ready for going to sleep, train your brain and your body that sleep is coming."